CPR Hands Placement for Adults

 The proper hand placement for performing chest compressions during CPR is on the lower half of the breastbone, at the center of the patient's chest.
 The hands should be placed one on top of the other, with the heel of one hand resting directly on top of the other.
 This technique allows for greater depth and force to be applied to each compression.
 It is important to follow correct technique when performing CPR, as proper technique will help ensure that the patient receives effective chest compressions and a better chance for survival.

 For adults, the hand placement for performing chest compressions during CPR is on the lower half of the breastbone, at the center of the patient's chest.
 Both hands should be placed one on top of the other, with the heel of one hand resting directly on top of the other.
-For children, one hand may be used instead of two and should be placed in the center of the chest.
-When performing CPR on infants, place two fingers in the center of the chest, avoiding the use of the entire hand.
-It is important to use proper hand placement for all age groups, as it will help ensure that the patient receives effective chest compressions and a better chance for survival.

 Yes, hand placement during CPR significantly affects the quality of chest compressions.
 Proper hand placement ensures that the compressions are delivered effectively and maximize the chances of restoring blood circulation.
 Here's how hand placement affects the quality of chest compressions:

 Using one hand is recommended for young children between 1 and 8 years old.
 As for infants, you must only use two or three fingers to perform CPR because they are more fragile than pre-teens and teenagers.
-Too much pressure can end up breaking their bones or causing organ damage.
+Too much pressure end up breaking their bones or causing organ damage.

 Hands-only CPR involves continuous chest compressions without rescue breaths.
 During hands-only CPR, the hand placement remains the same as in conventional CPR.
 The goal of hands-only CPR aligns with that of traditional CPR: to maintain blood circulation in the victim's body until professional medical assistance arrives for more advanced life support.
 Hands-only CPR has been proven to be equally effective as conventional CPR.